aws-samples/snow-transfer-tool/Readme.md

 snowTransfer gen_list --config_file config
 ```

 A template of config file is also provided.
-Please modify the arguments under '[UPLOAD_SBE]' if you choose to use configuration file.
+Please modify the arguments under '[UPLOAD]' if you choose to use configuration file.
 Also please do not modify the any contents before "=".
 The program will not be able to identify them if the argument names are different.

 Configuration file template:

 ```
-[UPLOAD_SBE]
+[UPLOAD]
 bucket_name = s3boostertest
 src = /tmp/s3booster/fl_1.txt
 endpoint = https://s3.us-east-2.amazonaws.com